Electricity sector in Denmark: Transmission

 Denmark has two separate transmission systems, of which the eastern one is synchronous with Nordic (former NORDEL) and the western one with the synchronous grid of Continental Europe.
-The 600 MW DC Great Belt Power Link connecting the two systems was commissioned only in July 2010, started commercial operations in August 2010, and was inaugurated on 7 September 2010.
+The 600 MW DC Great Belt Power Link connecting the two systems was commissioned in July 2010, started commercial operations in August 2010, and was inaugurated on 7 September 2010.
 The Little Belt cables are 400 kV AC at 1,100 MW and replaced overhead wires in 2013.
 Bornholm is connected to Scania in Sweden through a cable.

 The Danish transmission system is owned and operated by Energinet.dk, which was created by a merger of power grid operators Eltra, Elkraft System and Elkraft Transmission, and by natural gas transmission system operator Gastra.
 The merger took place on 24 August 2005 with retrospective effect from 1 January 2005.
 Eltra and Elkraft were communally owned by the respective region's distribution companies (Eltra west of the Great Belt and Elkraft east of it).
 The high-voltage transmission assets were transferred to the Danish State and later to Energinet.dk at no cost.
 Since 1997, Elkraft and Eltra operated as fully unbundled companies from the power generating companies.

 As of 2014, nearly all low-voltage (<10 kV) power lines run as underground cables.
 For medium voltage around 50-60 kV 40% are buried, while 25% of high-voltage (132-400 kV) are ground cables.
 As of 2015, Denmark has about 2-3% transmission losses.